Pooch Hall: Career

 Hall started his career doing commercials and modeling.
 Hall landed his first acting role in the 2001 Lift.
 That same year, he appeared in Blue Hill Avenue.
 In 2003, he served as co-host for The N reality series Girls v.
 Boys.
 In 2005, he portrayed Ty'ree in the miniseries Miracle's Boys.
-The following year, he won the role of Derwin Davis on Game.
+The following year, he won the role of Derwin Davis on The Game.
 He was featured as Chrisette Michele's love interest in her music video "What You Do".

 Hall had a recurring role on the CBS sitcom Accidentally on Purpose during its 2009–2010 season.
 He replaced Cory Hardrict (the husband of Tia Mowry, his co-star from The Game).
 In an interview on The Tom Joyner Morning Show, Hall clarified details about his departure from the series The Game.
 "My contract came up, I promise you.
 We negotiated, and we couldn't come up with a number.
 So my team said we're going to send you out [to auditions]".
 Hall said the Showtime series Ray Donovan knew about his commitment to BET, but it took so long to respond to his agents; however, he continued to move forward with his new projects.
 "I never did quit the show," Hall said.
 "When The Game got canceled, I was offered another job and I booked Ray Donovan the next day."
 Hall made a guest appearance for the sixth season in one episode "The Blueprint" and in the series finale.

 On September 18, 2015, he was cast in A Dog's Purpose.

 Personal life

 Hall met his wife Linda in 1996 when she was a freshman in college.
-They married in 1997.
+They married in 1999.
 They have four children.